jenniione/jenniione.github.io/_posts/2024-03-27-binomial_distribution_en.md

 mathjax_autoNumber: true
 ---

-Before diving into the binomial distribution, let's briefly summarize the Bernoulli distribution and explore its relationship with the binomial distribution.
+Before discussing the binomial distribution, let's briefly review the Bernoulli distribution and explore how it relates to the binomial distribution.

 ## Bernoulli Distribution
-A Bernoulli experiment refers to a probability experiment where the outcome can either be a success or a failure.
-The probability distribution that represents the number of successes in a Bernoulli experiment, with a fixed success probability $$p$$, is known as the **Bernoulli distribution**.
-Therefore, the Bernoulli distribution is a probability distribution where the value of the random variable is either a success or a failure.
-Since **the outcome can only be one of two values, success or failure**, a Bernoulli random variable is classified as a **discrete random variable**.
+A Bernoulli experiment is one in which the outcome of a probability experiment is either success or failure.
+The probability distribution that represents the number of successes in a Bernoulli experiment with a fixed success probability $$p$$ is known as the **Bernoulli Distribution**.
+Thus, a Bernoulli distribution is a probability distribution where the random variable **takes only two possible values, success or failure**, making it a **discrete random variable**.

 one where the outcome can either be a success or a failure.
 The probability distribution that accounts for the number of successes in a Bernoulli experiment, with a fixed probability of success $$p$$, is the Bernoulli distribution.